 Package name Remarks

 alsa-lib -

 audit-libs -

 dstat Required when using parallel scan.

 glibc -

-glibc.i686 -

 libgcc -

-1.1 .
-Provides collation support.
+likion Provides collation support.

 libicu Install 50.x.

 libmemcached Required when using Pgpool-II.

 libstdc++ -

 libtool-ltdl Required when using ODBC drivers.

+llvm Required when using the JIT compiler.

-llvm Version 5.0.x of llvm is required to run SQL with runtime compilation (just-in-time compilation).
-Install the "llvm-toolset -7 llvm-libs" published in Red Hat Software Collections.
+It is recommended to use "llvm-toolset-7.0" published on the Red Hat Software Collections.

+Install 7.0.x.

 FUJITSU Enterprise Postgres 12 uses runtime compilation by default.
 If you do not want to use runtime compilation, turn off the jit parameter in postgresql.conf.
 You do not need to install llvm if you turn off the jit parameter.

-Failure to install llvm without turning off the jit parameter may result in an error when executing SQL.For more information about

 Package name Remarks

-runtime compilation, see "Just-in-Time Compilation (JIT)" in "PostgreSQL Documentation".
+Failure to install llvm without turning off the jit parameter may result in an error when executing SQL.
+For more information about runtime compilation, see "Just-in-Time Compilation (JIT)" in the PostgreSQL Documentation.

 ncurses-libs -

 net-tools -

 nss-softokn-freebl -

+opencryptoki Required if transparent data encryption is used in conjunction with a hardware security module.

+Install 3.12.1 or later into default directory.

 pam Required when using PAM authentication.

 perl-libs Required when using PL/Perl.
 Install 5.16.

 python3 Required when using PL/Python based on Python 3.
 Install 3.7.x.

-redhat-lsb -

 libselinux Required for sepgsql.

 tcl Required when using PL/Tcl.
 Install 8.5.

-unzip -

 xz-libs -

-zlib -
+zlib

+java-1.8.0-openjdk Required when using the database multiplexing and WebAdmin.
+Use build 1.8.0_212-b04 or later for s390x architecture.